Env-an-Stat-group/21.Hu.Stat/README.md

 # 21.Hu.Stat.unpublished
-Public code for "A Locally Diffusive Model with Neural Network Deformations for Global Ocean Temperature"
+Public code for "A Stochastic Locally Diffusive Model with Neural Network-Based Deformations for Global Sea Surface Temperature"

 **Inference/Inference.m**<br />
 This code runs the 5 models listed in the table 1.